-Kentsboro, a predominately residential area, can be found on the north-eastern edge of the Parish of Over Wallop and primarily consists of properties built alongside the junction of the A343, the B3084 Old Stockbridge Road and the road towards Danebury Hillfort which connects with the A30 at Stockbridge.
+6.5.1 Kentsboro, a predominately residential area, can be found on the north-eastern edge of the Parish of Over Wallop and primarily consists of properties built alongside the junction of the A343, the B3084 Old Stockbridge Road and the road towards Danebury Hillfort which connects with the A30 at Stockbridge.

-Mostly developed post war, Kentsboro includes a small modern housing estate off the road to Danebury which is occupied by MoD while the properties roadside are mainly bungalows built in a mix of materials and styles during different periods of the 20th Century.
+6.5.2 Mostly developed post war, Kentsboro includes a small modern housing estate off the road to Danebury which is occupied by the MoD while the properties roadside are mainly bungalows built in a mix of materials and styles during different periods of the 20th Century.
 There is also a petrol station with forecourt and convenience store, as well as a coach and bus hire company.
 Kentsboro is adjacent to the A343 Andover to Salisbury Road.
 Figure 6.5 shows the location of civilian resident housing in Kentsboro.

-The surrounding landscape is mainly farmland with a small area of narrow woodland to the north-east while to the south the airfield at Middle Wallop dominates.
-A selection of Kentsboro character views is shown in Figure 6.6.
+6.5.3 The surrounding landscape is mainly farmland with a small area of narrow woodland to the north-east while to the south the airfield at Middle Wallop dominates.
+A selection of Kentsboro character views (extracted from appendix D) is shown in Figure 6.6.